carbonplan/research/articles/stripe-2021-insights/index.md

   <Inline sx={{ color: 'purple' }}>direct air capture</Inline>.
 Each circle represents a project, and curves show the distribution using a kernel density estimate.
 Permanence values and volumes reflect proposal claims, and are not necessarily accurate or realistic.
 You can compare volume and permanence distributions between the  RFPs we’ve analyzed using the toggle in the upper left.
 </FigureCaption>

-As a reminder, Volume claims vary widely depending on project stage and assumed delivery timelines, and are reported here on a gross basis that does not reflect projects’ own greenhouse gas emissions.
+As a reminder, volume claims vary widely depending on project stage and assumed delivery timelines, and are reported here on a gross basis that does not reflect projects’ own greenhouse gas emissions.
 We attempt to document nuances in the database notes and comments.
 Volumes should not be compared directly without paying careful attention to project details.

 This is the second time Stripe proposals have included public offer prices expressed as $/net tCO₂ removed.
 In this round, the negotiated purchase prices for a subset of chosen projects were also released.
 For consistency across projects and RFPs, we report the offer price rather than the purchase price.
 We recognize, however, that purchase prices are fundamentally the signal of interest, and we reflect these data in our notes and comments.
 Although purchase price gives a more accurate depiction of market outcomes, we decided that reporting purchase price could introduce bias in comparisons with projects that, for whatever reason, were not chosen and therefore did not engage in any subsequent price negotiations.

-Below we show the distributions of our Price and Volume metrics in an interactive where you can compare the two batches of Stripe proposals.
+Below we show the distributions of our price and volume metrics in an interactive where you can compare the two batches of Stripe proposals.

 <Price />
 <FigureCaption number={3}>